GD Topic - Global Food and Hunger Crisis: India Ranks 105 at Global Hunger Index 2024

 Candidates planning to get admission to top B-schools and pursue MBA programme must start preparing for the Group Discussion Round.
 Candidates are often asked to discuss topics related to current affairs, business trends, or abstract concepts.
 Read the below article for information on the Global Hunger Index and India's position at the Global Hunger Index 2024.

-Reasons for Food and Hunger Crisis
+Reasons for the Food and Hunger Crisis:

 What is the Global Hunger Index (GHI)?

-The Global Hunger Index (GHI) is a tool that comprehensively measures and tracks hunger at global, regional, and national levels.
-GHI is a peer-reviewed report, published by Concern Worldwide and Welthunherlife annually.
-The Global Hunger Index scores countries on a 100-point scale, where 0 represents no hunger and 100 represents extreme hunger.
+The Global Hunger Index (GHI) is a tool that measures the hunger level at regional, national, and global levels.
+The GHI report is published annually by Concern Worldwide and Welthungerhilfe.
+To calculate GHI, countries are given scores on a 100-point scale.
+In the scale, 0 means no hunger and 100 means extreme hunger.

 Global Hunger Index (GHI) 2024